Discover Ancestral Puebloan Culture As You Plan a Trip to New Mexico

 Chaco Cultural Historic Park

 New Mexico is home to some of the most interesting areas of the United States.
 With beautiful desert landscapes, fascinating cities, and a long history, New Mexico is a very rewarding destination for savvy travellers.
-Although the first known occupants of New Mexico arrived as early as 9,000 BCE, and between 7,000 BCE and 1,400 CE, the area was dominated by the Ancestral Puebloan culture.
+Although the first known occupants of New Mexico arrived as early as 9,000 BCE between 7,000 BCE and 1,400 CE, the area was dominated by the Ancestral Puebloan culture.
 Later arrivals, like the Navajo, the Hopi, and of course the Spanish conquistadors, have given New Mexico a fascinating mixture of cultures, and exploring this blend today is a very enriching experience.
+When you plan a trip to New Mexico you will especially want to learn about puebloan culture.

 There are many spectacular places to visit within the state, including the stunning Carlsbad Caverns, the amazing desert landscapes at White Sands National Park, and the towering snow-capped peaks of the Rocky Mountains.
 In the state capital, Santa Fe, there’s also a thriving arts scene, with galleries and studios lining the picturesque and historic streets of town.